Phase diagram of the quantum spin-1/2 Heisenberg-$\Gamma$ model on a frustrated zigzag chain: model and the ground state phase diagram

 The phase diagram was determined using the DMRG method\cite{White1992,White1993} and the exact diagonalization (ED) method.
 For DMRG we calculate the system typically of size $N=100$ and keep up to $\chi=200$ states with up to 160 sweeps.
-Because the model with quantum anisotropy often exhibits orders or correlations with incommensurate or unexpected periods, we adopt the sine-square deformation (SSD)\cite{Nishino2011} that basically suppresses the numerical biases often induced in finite-size clusters; the method that deforms the energy scale (coupling constants) of the Hamiltonian by the envelope function as ${\cal H}_{\rm ssd}=\sum_j h(r_j) f(r_j)$, using the $f(r_j)=\sin^2(\pi r_j/(N+1))$ with $r_j=1,\cdots, N$.
+Because the model with quantum anisotropy often exhibits orders or correlations with incommensurate or unexpected periods, we adopt the sine-square deformation (SSD)\cite{Nishino2011} that suppresses the numerical biases often induced in finite-size clusters; for any given Hamiltonian ${\cal H}=\sum_j \hat h(r_j)$ based on the local operator $\hat h(r_j)$ at spatial coordinate $r_j=1,\cdots, N$, the method deforms its local energy scale by the envelope function as ${\cal H}_{\rm ssd}=\sum_j \hat h(r_j) f(r_j)$, using the $f(r_j)=\sin^2(\pi r_j/(N+1))$.
 This sine-square function $f(r_j)$ takes a maximum at the center of the system and goes to zero at both edges.
-It is proved both numerically and analytically that the SSD Hamiltonian offers a quantum ground state equivalent to that of the periodic boundary condition (PBC), and additionally, it has two advantages: the damping of the finite size effect and the ability to capture incommensurate orders very accurately by avoiding the bias to wavevectors commensurate with the system size\cite{Hotta2012,Hotta2013}.
+It is proved both numerically and analytically that the SSD Hamiltonian offers a quantum ground state equivalent to that of the periodic boundary condition (PBC) \cite{Hikihara2011,Maruyama2011,Katsura2011}.
+Additionally, it has two advantages: the damping of the finite size effect and the ability to capture incommensurate orders very accurately by avoiding the bias to wavevectors commensurate with the system size\cite{Hotta2012,Hotta2013}.
+The boundary effects are safely excluded and the correlation functions as well as local quantities are safely evaluated, much more reliably than the open boundary ones\cite{Shibata2011}.
 The DMRG using SSD also can evaluate the continuous magnetization curve very accurately, which is particularly useful here because the model does not conserve the total magnetization and the standard evaluation of the spin gap as the difference in the energy of total $S=0$ and $S=1$ states is not available.